 If the thesis is not defended within one year of the technical review, an additional review meeting with the Supervisory Committee may be required.
 This will be at the discretion of the research advisor.
-If the topic of a student's thesis changes after the completion of a technical review, a second technical review on the new thesis topic must be performed at the discretion of the research advisor.
+If the topic of a student's thesis changes significantly after the completion of a technical review, a second technical review on the new thesis topic may be required at the discretion of the research advisor.